-Its summer and there is nothing better than the smell of fresh flowers, cut grass, clean ocean water, hopefully a less hectic schedule and more time for sharing healthy delicious summer BBQ’s and leisurely lunch and dinners with friends and family.
-And wouldn’t it be special if some portion of your feasts came from your garden.
+It’s summer, and there’s nothing better than the smell of fresh flowers, cut grass, and clean ocean water.
+Hopefully, it also brings a less hectic schedule and more time for sharing healthy, delicious summer BBQs and leisurely lunches and dinners with friends and family.
+And it would be even more special if some of your feasts came from your garden.
 Biodynamic farming might be the first step to a garden feast.

-When we tap into our deepest soul, we find our passion, we grow to our greater selves and lead more productive joy filled purposeful lives.
-In our next newsletter we will highlight Marguerite Nesteruk who went from fashion to farming.
-We will take you through her journey, how she left the fashion world in New York City and found herself farming in Malibu with the mission to change health through proper farming care, food and nutrition and her infectious passion for plants (=food).
+In our next newsletter, we’ll highlight Marguerite Nesteruk, who went from fashion to farming.
+We will take you through the journey of how she left the fashion world in New York City and found herself farming in Malibu with a mission to change health through proper farming care, food and nutrition, and her infectious passion for plants (=food).

-Biodynamic agriculture is a method of organic farming, considered by many to be the most advanced and holistic form of organic farming and gardening on the planet.
-Developed in the early 1920’s by Rudolf Steiner, trained scientist, respected philosopher and creator of anthroposophy (a formal educational, therapeutic, and creative system seeking to use mainly natural means to optimize physical and mental health and well-being).
+Biodynamic farming (or agriculture) is a method of organic farming and is considered to be the most advanced and holistic form of organic farming and gardening on the planet.
+Developed in the early 1920s by Rudolf Steiner, a trained scientist, a respected philosopher, and creator of anthroposophy (a formal educational, therapeutic, and creative system seeking to use mainly natural means to optimize physical and mental health and well-being).

 Origin of Biodynamics

-As farmers were concerned with the decline in healthy soils, plants and animals, In the early 1920s, they sought the advice of Rudolf Steiner, who spent most his life researching and investigating the subtle forces within nature.
-From a series of lectures and conversations held at Koberwitz, Germany (now in Poland) in June 1924, there emerged the fundamental principles of biodynamic farming and gardening.
-At its core, biodynamic farming is a unified approach to agriculture that relates the ecology of the farm-organism to that of the entire cosmos.
+Farmers were worried about the decline in healthy soils, plants, and animals.
+In the early 1920s, they sought the advice of Rudolf Steiner, who spent most of his life researching and investigating the subtle forces within nature.
+From a series of lectures and conversations held at Koberwitz, Germany (now in Poland) in June 1924, emerged the fundamental principles of biodynamic farming and gardening.
+At its core, biodynamic farming is a unified approach to agriculture that relates the ecology of the farm organism to that of the entire cosmos.

 Biodynamics is a spiritual, ethical, and ecological approach to agriculture, gardens, food production and nutrition.